graycoreio/daffodil/libs/design/src/molecules/card/README.md

 ## Properties

 ### Raised
-A raised card can be defined by `[raised]="true"`.
-It's designed to be used when the whole card is actionable with styles to indicate hover and active states.
+The raised property adds elevation to a card and can be defined by using the `raised` property.

 <design-land-example-viewer-container example="raised-card"></design-land-example-viewer-container>